onsi/migration-proposal/README.md

 ### Proposal A - more complex, sets us up for rollbacks

-We propose that the BBS have its data version, referred to as `BBSDataVersion` hard-coded into the binary (our proposed migration mechanism does not need any command line arguments).  `BBSDataVersion` should be a simple integer - semantic versioning applies at the top level of "Diego" and we don't think introducing semantic versioning down at the DB schema level is necessary.
+We propose that the BBS have its data version, referred to as `BBSDataVersion` hard-coded into the binary (our proposed migration mechanism does not need any command line arguments).  `BBSDataVersion` should be a simple integer (in fact, a timestamp) - semantic versioning applies at the top level of "Diego" and we don't think introducing semantic versioning down at the DB schema level is necessary.

 The current state of the database is stored *in* the database under a `/version` key.
 This key has a (JSON/Protobuf-encoded) value of the form: